The Office (American TV series) season 3: Reviews

 The third season of The Office was met with critical acclaim.
 Review aggregator website Metacritic gave the third season of the show an 85 out of 100 rating, which translates to the status of "universal acclaim".
 Travis Fickett of IGN felt that "In its third season The Office continued to be one of the smartest, funniest and most likable shows on television."
 Entertainment Weekly writer Meeta Agrawal praised the show for separating the action between Jim in Stamford and the rest of the characters in Scranton, a feat that he notes "could have been disastrous" to other shows.
 Furthermore, he argued that the effort made the audience "appreciate [the characters] even more".
 Ultimately, he gave the season an "A−".
 Francis Rizzo III of DVD Talk called the season "an outstanding year for the Scranton crew" and praised the "unbelievably funny 21 episodes in between" the opener and the finale as reasons as to why it was "a great stand-alone season from easily one of the funniest shows on TV."

 The third season was the first season to feature hour-long episodes, with "A Benihana Christmas" and "The Job".
-While the following season would be criticized for its overuse of hour-long episodes, both of season three's longer episodes received favorable reception.
+While the following season would be criticized for its overuse of hour-long episodes, both of season three's longer episodes received a favorable reception.
 While season three did indeed feature mainstream songs in its soundtrack, many of the songs were decades old.
 Daniels later explained that "our songs are not about the show's identity as a whole.
 Each song reflects personal elements of a character, or the emotions of the character at the time."